InteropEvents/add-ins-workshop/setup/setup.md

 ```

-1. Using the two numbered items in your Notepad file, update the initialization values for these two variables.
+1. Using the two numbered items in your text file, update the initialization values for these two variables.

 ## You are now ready to build the Proseware Tasks sample add-in

-1. In Visual Studio, right click on "taskerWeb" project name in Solution Explorer and select "**Set as StartUp Project**":
+1. In Visual Studio, right click on the `taskerWeb` project name in **Solution Explorer** and select **Set as StartUp Project**.

 ![Set Web Project as Startup](images/setasstartupproject.png)